 Drew enjoys the accomplishment of running and enjoys participating in half marathons and relay races.
 He has a desire to help people overcome their injuries and get back to their normal recreational and daily activities.
 Drew enjoys playing all varieties of sports, mountain biking, hiking and being with his family.

 Mckinzy graduated with her Doctorate in Physical Therapy from Northern Arizona University in 2011.
-Prior to attending graduate school, Mckinzy worked within the field of physical therapy as an aide since 2004.
+Prior to attending graduate school, Mckinzy worked in the field of physical therapy as an aide since 2004.
 In 2013, she became a Certified Kinesio Taping Practitioner and enjoys using the skills she learned to help patients achieve their highest potential.
-Mckinzy has worked primarily with orthopedic patients and in-patient rehabilitation centers with the geriatric population.
+In 2018, Mckinzy received her board certification to become a Certified Hand Therapist (CHT).
+She also specializes in making custom splints for patients with various conditions including arthritis, tendon injuries and carpal tunnel.
+Mckinzy has worked primarily with orthopedic patients and enjoys the complexity of working on shoulder, elbow and hand injuries.

-Mckinzy enjoys spending time with her husband and daughter outdoors snowboarding, boating, camping, and riding ATVs.
+Mckinzy enjoys spending time with her husband and two daughters playing in the outdoors snowboarding, boating, camping, and riding ATVs.

 Alexandria Straup, DPT